-Overall Group materiality US\$290 million (2020: US\$314 million) How we determined it o.5% of the net assets of the Group.
-(2020: 0.5% of the net assets of the Group).
+Overall Group materiality US\$561 million (2021: US\$290 million) How we determined it 1.0% of the net assets of the Group (2021: 0.5% of the net assets of the Group).
 Rationale for benchmark applied Net assets is a primary measure used by the shareholders in assessing the performance of the Group, together with the consolidated profit before tax and consolidated underlying profit before tax, which we have used as the basis for our specific materiality as detailed below.
+We increased our benchmark from 0.5% to 1% in the year to align the measure with general auditing practice.

-We set a specific materiality level of US\$190 million (2020: US\$207 million), which was applied to balances and transactions not related to investment properties.
-This was based upon 5% of the Group's consolidated three-year average underlying profit before tax, considering the Group's consolidated underlying profit before tax for the years ended 31st December 2019, 31st December 2020 and 31st December 2021 (2020: based upon 5% of the Group's largest subsidiary, Jardine Strategic Holdings Limited's consolidated three-year average underlying profit before tax, considering Jardine Strategic Holdings Limited's consolidated underlying profit before tax for the years ended 31st December 2018, 31st December 2019 and 31st December 2020).
+We set a specific materiality level of US\$246 million (2021: US\$190 million), which was applied to balances and transactions not related to investment properties.
+This was based upon 5% of the Group's consolidated underlying profit before tax for the year ended 31st December 2022 (2021: based upon 5% of the Group's consolidated three-year average underlying profit before tax, considering the Group's consolidated underlying profit before tax for the years ended 31st December 2019, 31st December 2020 and 31st December 2021).
 In arriving at this judgement, we had regard to the fact that underlying profit is an important financial indicator of the Group.

 For each component in the scope of our Group audit, we allocated a materiality that is less than our overall Group materiality.
-The range of overall materiality allocated across components was US\$4 million to US\$259 million.
-The range of specific materiality allocated across components was US\$4 million to US\$90 million.
+The range of overall materiality allocated across components was US\$16 million to US\$249 million.
+The range of specific materiality allocated across components was US\$3 million to US\$160 million.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% (2020: 75%) of specific materiality, amounting to \$142 million (2020: US\$155 million) for the Group financial statements.
+Our performance materiality was 75% (2021: 75%) of specific materiality, amounting to US\$184 million (2021: US\$142 million) for the Group financial statements.